masushin/ubuntu-lxde-msxdev/README.md

 ## MAME + c-bios driver
 ## nMSXtiles

-These have been implemented with reference to the following.
+These have been installed with reference to the following.

 https://maple4estry.netlify.app/z88dk-msx/